Santiago Mellado: Pan American Games

 Mellado competed in the 1987 Pan American Games and placed fourth in the decathlon.

 Compassion International

 Mellado became the President and Chief Executive Officer (CEO) of Compassion International in 2013 when he replaced retiring CEO Wess Stafford.
+In 2019, Mellado's annual compensation was $419,184 according to the organization's IRS filings.

 Personal

 He and his wife, Leanne, were married in 1986.
-They have three children, two sons-in-law, and four grandchildren.
+They have three children, one daughter-in-law, two sons-in-law, and four grandchildren.